calebjmatthews/from-scratch/concept.md

     10-30 Completion
   Flavor text: Simple, dark, and creamy.

-Flakey Crust
+Flakey Pastry
   Used in: Kitchen
-  Type: Crust
+  Type: Pastry
   Effects:
+    50 Cooking time
+    70-90 Completion
     50% Quality multiplier
-    70-90 Completion
-  Flavor text: It takes time, but a perfectly flakey crust makes it all taste better.
+  Flavor text: It takes time, but a perfectly flakey pastry makes it all taste better.

-Delicate Crust
+Filo Pastry
   Used in: Kitchen
-  Type: Crust
+  Type: Pastry
   Effects:
     20 Quality
     10-30 Completion
     50% Completion multiplier
-  Flavor text: Gracefully thin, but take care to work carefully around it.
+  Flavor text: Gracefully thin and layered, take care to work carefully around it.

+Change of Perspective
+  Used in: Kitchen
+  Type: Technique
+  Effects:
+    If completion is > 75%, decrease completion by 30
+  Flavor text: Now that you look from another angle, you could fit in more, right?

 # General interface:
 - Thin bar on left with available areas, beginning with Kitchen and Phone